 Abstract.
-In this paper, the dependence of the particles depolarization ratio (PDR) of mineral dust on the complex refractive 9 index and size is for the first time investigated through a laboratory π -polarimeter operating at 180.0° backscattering angle and 10 at (355, 532) nm wavelengths for lidar purposes.
+In this paper, the dependence of the particles' depolarization ratio (PDR) of mineral dust on the complex refractive index and size is for the first time investigated through a laboratory π -polarimeter operating at 180.0° backscattering angle and at (355, 532) nm wavelengths for lidar purposes.
 The dust PDR is indeed an important input parameter in polarization lidar experiments involving mineral dust.
-Our π -polarimeter provides sixteen accurate (< 1 %) values of the dust lidar PDR at 11 12 180.0° corresponding to four different complex refractive indices, studied at two size distributions (fine, coarse) ranging from 13 10 nm to more than 10 μm, and at (355, 532) nm wavelengths, while accounting for the highly irregular shape of mineral dust, 14 which is difficult to model numerically.
-At 355 nm, the lidar PDR of coarser silica, the main oxide in mineral dust, is equal to 15 (33 ± 1) % while that of coarser hematite, the main light absorbent in mineral dust, is (10 ± 1) %.
+Our π -polarimeter provides 16 accurate (< 1 %) values of the dust lidar PDR at 180.0° corresponding to four different complex refractive indices, studied at two size distributions (fine, coarse) ranging from 10 nm to more than 10 μm and at (355, 532) nm wavelengths while accounting for the highly irregular shape of mineral dust, which is difficult to model numerically.
+At 355 nm, the lidar PDR of coarser silica, the main oxide in mineral dust, is equal to (33 ± 1) %, while that of coarser hematite, the main light absorbent in mineral dust, is (10 ± 1) %.
 This huge difference is here explained by accounting for the high imaginary part of the hematite complex refractive index.
-In turn, Arizona dust 16 17 exhibits higher depolarization than Asian dust, due to the higher proportion in hematite in the latter.
-As a result, when the 18 strong light absorbent hematite is involved, the dust lidar PDR primarily depends on the particles complex refractive index 19 and its variations with size and shape are less pronounced.
-When hematite is less or not involved, the dust lidar PDR increases 20 with increasing sizes, though the shape dependence may then also play a role.
-The (355, 532) nm wavelength dependence of 21 the dust lidar PDR then allows discussing on the involved particle sizes, thus highlighting the importance of dual-wavelength 22 (or more) polarization lidar instruments.
-We believe these laboratory findings will help improving our understanding of the 23 challenging dependence of the dust lidar PDR with complex refractive index and size to help interpret the complexity and the 24 wealth of polarization lidar signals.
+In turn, Arizona dust exhibits higher depolarization than Asian dust, due to the higher proportion in hematite in the latter.
+As a result, when the strong light-absorbent hematite is involved, the dust lidar PDR primarily depends on the particles' complex refractive index, and its variations with size and shape are less pronounced.
+When hematite is less or not involved, the dust lidar PDR increases with increasing sizes, though the shape dependence may then also play a role.
+The (355, 532) nm wavelength dependence of the dust lidar PDR then allows discussing on the involved particle sizes, thus highlighting the importance of dual-wavelength (or more) polarization lidar instruments.
+We believe these laboratory findings will help improve our understanding of the challenging dependence of the dust lidar PDR with complex refractive index and size to help interpret the complexity and the wealth of polarization lidar signals.